thna2020/TradingStrategy/Glossary.md

 > Short position

 - A short position is one that bets against the market, profiting when prices decline.
 To sell short is to take such a bet.
 This is opposed to a long position, which involves buying an asset in hopes that the price will rise.
+- A short, or a short position, is created when a trader **sells a security first** with the intention of repurchasing it or covering it later at a lower price.

 > Short sales